What is PEAP Authentication? How PEAP Security Works

 Mutual Authentication

 Although client authentication is optional, PEAP supports mutual authentication.
-When implemented, this not only has the client authenticate the server (to confirm it’s not connecting to a rogue server), but the server also authenticates the client, providing only authorized users with network access.
+When implemented, this not only has the client authenticate the server (to confirm it’s not connected to a rogue server), but the server also authenticates the client, providing only authorized users with network access.
 This two-way authentication adds an additional layer of security.

 Session Resumption

 PEAP supports session resumption, which allows clients to reconnect to the network more quickly without the need for a full TLS handshake again.
-This feature is especially beneficial in environments where devices frequently disconnect and reconnect to the network, as it reduces the authentication time and improves the user experience.
+This feature is especially beneficial in environments where devices frequently disconnect and reconnect to the network, as it reduces authentication time and improves user experience.

-Compatibility with Legacy Systems
+Compatibility With Legacy Systems

-Despite its advanced security features, PEAP is backward compatible with older systems, so organizations can upgrade their network security without having to replace all of their existing hardware and software.
+Despite its advanced security features, PEAP is backward compatible with older systems, so organizations can upgrade their network security without having to replace their existing hardware and software.
 This makes PEAP a cost-effective solution for enhancing network security.

 PEAP in 802.1X and Wi-Fi Authentication